lefth/duplicate-finder/README.md

     -j, --write-json <save-json-filename>   Save output to a file as JSON -p, --print-duplicates                  Print files that are duplicated on disk, but not already hard linked
+        --migrate-db                        Migrate a saved DB from version 0.0.1 or 0.0.2 to the current format.
+                                            Implies --no-truncate-db, as well as --keep-db if used without another operation
 ```

 #### FLAGS: